kialo/moodle-mod_kialo/development/README.md

 docker compose up
 ```

+After you started Moodle for the first time, do the following to set some useful default settings:

+* Copy `development/config.php` into `development/moodle` to apply some default settings useful for development.
+* Import `development/config/kialo-admin-preset.xml` via http://localhost:8080/admin/tool/admin_presets/index.php?action=import.

+The admin presets are important, as they adjust Moodle's curl blocklist and allowed ports.
+Without that,
+testing Kialo locally won't work, as communication will be blocked by Moodle.
+This also enables web services for mobile (required for the mobile app) and enables debug messages for developers.

 By default there is only one user with the username "user" and password "kialo1234".
 This is the admin user.

-Afterward, see `/development/config/README.md` for steps to apply default settings that are useful for development.

 The folder `moodle` is mounted locally in the `development` folder.
 To test changes to the plugin code,
 you can use `development/sync.sh` to copy over the code into the `moodle/mod/kialo` folder.